iam-nhi-nguyen/iam-nhi-nguyen.github.io/index.markdown

 ## About Me

 Hi!
-I'm a first year PhD student in Computer Science at NYU Courant Institute of Mathematical Sciences, working on explainable machine learning and machine learning for healthcare, advised by Professor [Rajesh Ranganath](https://cims.nyu.edu/~rajeshr/).
+I'm a second year PhD student in Computer Science at NYU Courant Institute of Mathematical Sciences, working on explainable machine learning and machine learning for healthcare, advised by Professor [Rajesh Ranganath](https://rajesh-lab.github.io/).

 I graduated from Yale University with a MS in Computer Science and a BS in Computer Science and Applied Mathematics.
 As an undergraduate student, I had the pleasure to